 There’s a reason why there’s still plastic in our ocean and climate change seems to be ramping up faster.
 It’s because of the inconvenient truth of going green.
 Read more about the hurdles of going green and how to skirt around them.

 I’ve set myself a challenge to live a more eco-friendly lifestyle.
-One of my goals is reducing waste, especially plastic waste.
-I’m also looking buying less, but when I must purchase items, I want them to be sustainable.
+One of my goals is to reduce waste, especially plastic waste.
+I’m also looking to buy less, but when I must purchase items, I want them to be sustainable.
 But I have to tell you,

 It’s not that easy being green.Kermit the frog